jayjoshi1400/mitigation_racial_bias/README.md

 ## Accomplishments that we're proud of

+We discovered that the current system used to predict recividism might be flawed and biased.
+We leveraged data driven techniques to make more accurate prediction on recividism and hence, seeing to it that the bias that these systems have was eliminated.

 ## What we learned

+We learned how to leverage technology for social good and promote equality.
+Moreover, we learned a lot about the use of machine learning model and data visualization.

 ## What's next for Mitigating Racial Bias in Criminal Justice: Code Black

+We can work with more recent data as well as leverage more cutting edge models in order to eliminate this bias even further.
+We can also make the website more interactive with the functionality to run and test different models in the background.